How to Write Effective Emails

 When I was first building my copywriting business I had no clients.
 So, I was forced to cold email.
 I would track down the contact information of CEO’s that owned companies I wanted to write for and would send them an email.

-After sending out dozens of emails with literally no responses, I quickly learned a sad truth –– I sucked at writing good emails.
+After sending out dozens of emails with literally no responses, I quickly learned a sad truth –– I sucked at writing effective emails.
 Which was ironic considering I was attempting to build a copywriting business.

 But, instead of giving up, I started testing out different subject lines, opening sentences, call-to-actions, etc. I doubled down on what worked and scrapped what didn’t.

-9 Rules of Effective Email Communication
+9 Rules of Effective Email Writing

 1. Double down on your email subject lines.